grisottom/ansible-docker-rh/README.md

 - openssh-client
 - git

-Added to the configuration of 'ssh-client' to '/etc/ssh/ssh_config'
+Added to the configuration of 'ssh-client' in '/etc/ssh/ssh_config'

 ```
   StrictHostKeyChecking no
   UserKnownHostsFile=/dev/null
 ```

-Meaning that ssh client will accept any key from any ssh server, our known hosts
+Meaning that ssh client will accept any key from any ssh server, our known hosts.

-Finally the working directory
+Finally the working directory is '/ansible':

 ```
 WORKDIR /ansible
 ```

-## docker-compose 'master ansible'
+### docker-compose 'master ansible'

-Excerpt of docker-compose.yml, notice that the volume './base_master/ansible-apache-install' is mapped to the working directory 'ansible', allowing ansible to access any resource.
+Excerpt from docker-compose.yml:

 ```
   apache-install: